RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/3-CRM/2-Opportunities/Creating Updating and Deleting Opportunities.md

 2. Select the List tab

-3. Select the Opportunities you want to delete
+3. Select the Opportunities you wish to delete

     ![Select multiple opportunities](<Screenshot 2024-03-13 at 8.26.30 am.png>)